Skip to Main Content

 PeopleImages/Getty Images

-The basic premise of a credit card is that the issuer gives you a line of credit for spending and you agree to pay at least the minimum payment on any balance you carry with them.
+The basic premise of a credit card is that the issuer gives you a line of credit to make purchases and you agree to pay at least the minimum payment on any balance you carry on the card.
 Typically, your credit card statement will arrive a week or two after each billing cycle with all the charges you made during that period and the minimum amount due.

 As long as you keep your account in good standing and make the appropriate payments, your credit line will remain open and usable.
 Even better than making the minimum payment is being able to pay off the full balance for each billing period.
 Let’s look at why paying your credit card bill on time is so important and how to take steps toward making that happen.